crgardner/tip-calc/README.md

 At the root project directory (tip-calc) execute the following:

-     ./gradlew run    # Linux (you make need to change the permissions)
+     ./gradlew run    # Linux (you may need to change the permissions)

      gradlew run      # Windows